p2eengineering/kalp-studio-documentation/docs/Products/Kalp-Studio-Console/Credits/How-to-Add-Credit.md

 3.  **Enter your password:** Find the "Enter Password" field and type in your Kalp Studio account password.

 4.  **Click "Sign In":** Once you have entered your credentials, click the "Sign In" button to access your Kalp Studio account.

-> If you haven’t already, [register your account](docs\Products\Kalp-Studio-Console\Onboarding\How-to-Sign-Up-to-Kalp-Studio-Platform.md) on Kalp Studio.

 ### **Step 2: Access Kalp Studio Console**